michaelfranzl/minnie-janus/README.md

 (included in Janus' source code).
 It can be found in the [demo](demo) subdirectory (see also [demo/README.md](demo/README.md) there).

-The implementation has been tested with janus-gateway version tag 0.7.4.
+The implementation has been tested with the following janus-gateway versions:

-Source code is documented.
+* 0.7.4
+* 0.8.1

 ## How to use BasePlugin